 That's exactly what leads to the problems we're discussing.
 Using anonymization for everything destroys data utility.
 Using obfuscation for everything provides inadequate protection.
 Using tokenization for test databases creates unnecessary security risks (why keep mapping keys for fake data?).

-The sophistication isn't in having one universal technique, but rather in knowing which technique matches which use case and documenting that clearly in policies, procedures, and tool selection.
+The sophistication isn't in having one universal technique.
+It's in knowing which technique matches which use case and documenting that clearly in policies, procedures, and tool selection.

 IMPLEMENTING A COMPLETE DATA SANITIZATION PROGRAM